How Did I Get Here?: Release and promotion

 On 16 September 2025, Tomlinson released a website, "louis-lemonade.com", and posters bearing the words "Louis' Lemonade" were found around the world in cities, including in Soho.
 The first single for the album, "Lemonade", was released on 30 September 2025.
 Tomlinson announced the release on 23 September through a 15-second snippet posted to social media.
-The album will be released on 23 January 2026.
+The album was released on 23 January 2026.

 The second single for the album, "Palaces", was released on 13 November 2025.
 A "punchy and anthemic slice of guitar-led pop", Tomlinson describes it as "one of my favourite songs on the record since writing it."